Cacoscelis nigripennis

 Cacoscelis nigripennis is a species of flea beetle in the family Chrysomelidae.
-It was first described by Martin Jacoby.

 Description

 Adults have a black body, bright red head and thorax.
 They are usually 10 mm long and range between 5 mm and 4 mm wide.

 Host plants

 They are well known for feeding on Passiflora caerulea, being one of the main problems for the plant when they are in large groups.

 Distribution

-Cacoscelis nigripennis inhabit mainly in South America although, they are also present in Mexico.
+Cacoscelis nigripennis are native to South America.